F5Networks/f5-aws-cloudformation/experimental/learning-stacks/solutions/autoscale/waf/README.md

 ---

 ## Example ELB configuration <a name="elb"></a>
-The following is an example ELB configuration that could be used in this implementation.
+The following is an example ELB configuration used in this implementation.
 For specific instructions on configuring an ELB, see http://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/load-balancer-getting-started.html.

 ```json
     "bigipElasticLoadBalancer": {